gefux/ExamplePyPackageA/README.md

 ### 2. Add the package code

-* Make sure the `__init__.py` file facilitates not more and not less than what you think your API should facilitate
+* Make sure the `__init__.py` file facilitates not more and not less than what you think your API should facilitate.

+### 3. Add version

+* Add a file that states the version of the package.